What kinds of commercial film does Polar Tint install?

 How big is the US market for commercial film?

-US commercial window film market is ~$680M growing at 4-6% annually.
+A large US commercial window film market with steady growth.
 The Polar Tint multi-service model lets operators capture demand across all six service lines from one ticket, smoothing seasonal swings that single-service shops struggle with.

 What's the typical install time for commercial film?